Frequently Asked Questions About Graduation

-During the first week of the semester in which you plan to complete your degree requirements, you need to complete an Application for Graduation (pdf).
-Summer graduates need to complete the application in the semester before they graduate in order to be eligible to participate in Commencement.
+During the first week of the semester in which you plan to complete your degree requirements, you need to submit your graduation application online through your TitanConnect account.
+Summer graduates need to complete the application in the semester before they graduate in order to be eligible to participate in the May Commencement ceremony.
 Due dates are published in the Schedule of Classes or the Academic Calendar.

 Applications received after the deadline may result in denial to participate in the Commencement ceremony and/or delay in the date of graduation.

-There is a graduation fee of $95.00 which is applied to your student account at the time the Registrar's Office receives your approved Application for Graduation from your College/School office.
+There is a graduation fee of $95.00 which is applied to your student account at the time you submit your application online.
 This fee covers the costs of Commencement whether or not you participate.
 If you participate in the ceremony, there will be a fee at the time you place your order with the cap and gown company.

 No. You may graduate only at the point when ALL degree requirements have been met.
 Your degree date will be the next available date once all requirements have been met.
 There is a graduation date the last day of each month in order to accommodate those that complete degree requirements during the semester instead of at the end of a semester.

 UDM has one commencement ceremony per year which is held in May on the McNichols Campus.
 Students who graduate in December or plan to graduate in any month during the Summer are invited to attend the ceremony if their Application for Graduation has been received and approved and they have been approved by their college/school to participate.